JohnLCaron/rlauxe/README.md

 Notes
 * Someone has to enforce that each CVR has <= number of allowed votes.
-* multiple winners are allowed
+* multiple winners are not yet supported for auditing.

 #### IRV